 12 marker Y-STR results

 Early volunteers (OA) had only 10 markers measured.
 The following Network diagram includes only Plant volunteers who have had at least 12 markers measured (with FTDNA).
 It shows differences in the measured values of these 12 markers.
-The labels in the diagram correspond to the same labels that are used to identify different Plant males in the table of volunteers above.
+The labels in the diagram correspond to the same labels as those used to identify different Plant males in the table of volunteers above.
 However, where more than one volunteer matches exactly (larger circles in the following diagram), only one label is shown.

 The yellow and green circles do not even nearly match the large red one.
 Such mismatching can be explained by one of two possible reasons: an NPE (see next subsection); or, an entirely separate medieval origin to the Plantt surname.
 The two green circles almost match one another and might be from a separate south Lincolnshire origin of the name.
 The yellow circle labelled P16a corresponds to both P16a and P21a.